 Things to Do in Fort Myers

 We Floridians love our spring baseball training games, and you can enjoy a double-header in Fort Myers.
-Both the Minnesota Twins and Boston Red Sox share the field at Hammond Stadium in the CenturyLink Sports Complex.
+The Minnesota Twins and Boston Red Sox share the field at Hammond Stadium in the CenturyLink Sports Complex.
 Enjoy watching America’s favorite pastime in the warm Florida sunshine, our spring-time rite of passage, while eating a gourmet hotdog and drinking a cold beer.
 Life doesn’t get much better than this.

 A unique shopping and nature attraction in Fort Myers is the Shell Factory and Nature Park, featuring 65,000 square feet of retail space for clothing, accessories, jewelry, and of course, shells.
 It is said that the Shell Factory has over five million shells for sale.
 Wow!
 I love the Christmas section, which is full of goodies and available year-round.

 Enjoy a wide array of adventures and educational opportunities at the Calusa Nature Center and Planetarium.
-The plants and animals are quite impressive, and the center focuses on connecting people with nature.
-Fort Myers also has an amazing arts scene, with touring musicals, symphonies, and other productions at the Barbara B. Mann Performing Arts Hall.
+The plants and animals are impressive, and the center focuses on connecting people with nature.
+Fort Myers also has an incredible arts scene, with touring musicals, symphonies, and other productions at the Barbara B. Mann Performing Arts Hall.
 Upcoming events include The Nutcracker, One Night In Memphis, and the Gulf Coast Symphony presenting The Music Man.

 Fort Myers Beach (located on Estero Island) is a place you won’t want to leave as you sink your toes in the pure white Gulf Coast sand and order your favorite alcoholic beverage from the bars that have full service to beach patrons.
 How cool is that?